 Jason Belilo, Equality Officer from the Ministry of Equality, delivered the sessions.

 Mr Belilo underwent a ‘Train the Trainer’ course early last year and was certified by the UK Charity, Attitude is Everything, to deliver training on disability awareness.
-Further disability awareness training will be delivered throughout Government Departments during the course of the year.
+Further disability awareness training will be delivered throughout Government Departments during the course of the year which includes the introduction to aged care equipment.

 This training is being delivered throughout the public sector on a rolling basis and is offered to the private sector as part of the Ministry for Equality’s Equality Means Business series of seminars.